mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/10/grpc-health-probes.md

     chmod +x /bin/grpc_health_probe
 ```

-In the Kubernetes manifests for your `Deployments`, here is the updates for example for the `adservice` for both the `readinessProbe` and the `livenessProbe`:
+In the Kubernetes manifests for your `Deployments`, here is the associated updates for both the `readinessProbe` and the `livenessProbe`:
 ```diff
 +           grpc:
 +             port: 9555